agkozak/dotfiles/nozi/README.md

 [![MIT License](img/mit_license.svg)](img/mit_license.svg)
 ![ZSH version 4.3.11 and higher](img/zsh_4.3.11_plus.svg)

-[Zinit](https://github.com/zdharma/zinit) is one of the best ZSH frameworks at present, and I use it in my [dotfiles](https://github.com/agkozak/dotfiles).
-It only functions reliably, however, with ZSH v5.0.8 and later.
-I develop [ZSH plugins](https://agkozak.github.io/) that I guarantee to work in ZSH v4.3.11.
-Clearly, I need to have a way to load my own and other people's plugins and snippets with older versions of the shell.

-`nozi` is a partial drop-in replacement for times when you have **no Zi**nit.
+`nozi` is a partial drop-in replacement for Zinit; it is a tiny ZSH framework.
 It understands a subset of Zinit's commands:

 * `load`/`light`
 * `snippet` (works only with [Oh-My-ZSH](https://github.com/ohmyzsh/ohmyzsh) code right now)
 * `update`
+* `loaded`|`list`
-* `list`
+* `ls`
-* `ice` (right now only the modifier `ver'...'` is understood; no [alternative syntaxes](https://zdharma.github.io/zinit/wiki/Alternate-Ice-Syntax/) yet)
+* `ice` (right now only the modifier `ver'...'` is understood; there are no [alternative syntaxes](https://zdharma.github.io/zinit/wiki/Alternate-Ice-Syntax/) yet)
+* `self-update`
 * `-h`|`--help`|`help`
+[Zinit](https://github.com/zdharma/zinit) is one of the best ZSH frameworks at present, and I use it in my [dotfiles](https://github.com/agkozak/dotfiles).
+It only functions reliably, however, with ZSH v5.0.8 and later.
+I develop [ZSH plugins](https://agkozak.github.io/) that are guaranteed to work in ZSH v4.3.11.
+Clearly, I need to have a way to load my own and other people's plugins and snippets with older versions of the shell when I have **No Zi**nit.
+That is where `nozi` comes in.

 The following example of how `nozi` can be used is derived from [my own `.zshrc`](https://github.com/agkozak/dotfiles/blob/master/.zshrc`).
 You'll see that it accounts for three possibilities: when Zinit Turbo mode is possible, when Zinit without Turbo mode is desired, and when Zinit is not an option and `nozi` kicks in: